The Terminal Mockup Problem: Why Those 3 Dots Ruin Your Design

 Approach A: Terminal mockup with three dots

-→ User thinks: "Another dev tool"
+→ User reads: "another dev tool"

 Problem 3: They Waste Vertical Space

-<!-- 50px wasted on fake title bar -->
+<!-- ~48px wasted on a title bar that does nothing -->

 <div class="terminal-mockup">